alexandra-cook/alexandra-cook/README.md

 - 👋 Hi, I’m @alexandra-cook
-- 👀 I’m interested in becoming a software developer
+-  ☁️ I am Cloud Engineer
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning JavaScript

 <!---
 alexandra-cook/alexandra-cook is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.